howell623-lang/saas-calculator/ADSENSE_FIX_SUMMARY.md

 - **Clear Browser Cache**: Since AdSense scripts are often cached, please clear your browser cache or check in an incognito window.
 - **Check for Ad Blockers**: Ensure that no ad blockers are active during testing.
 - **Account Verification**: Ensure your AdSense account is fully approved and that the domain is verified in the AdSense console.
 Ads often take some time to appear on new domains or after code changes.

+## Latest Review Findings

+After another 24 hours, the code implementation has been re-verified as technically correct.
+The scripts are loading, slots are registered, and the ads.txt is accessible.

+**Why ads might still be missing:**
+1. **AdSense Review Process**: It is common for Google to take 2-4 days (or longer) to begin serving ads on a new domain even after the technical setup is complete.
+2. **Account Status**: Please check your [AdSense Dashboard](https://adsense.google.com/) for any "Needs attention" flags or "Site review" status.
+3. **Low Content/Traffic**: If the site is very new, AdSense crawlers might not have indexed enough pages yet.
+4. **Ad Blocker**: Ensure you are checking the site without any browser extensions that might block ads.

+**Improvement made today:**
+- Added more robust error handling to the `AdSlot` component to handle common non-fatal AdSense warnings (like "Already pushed") gracefully.